-The Essential Genetic and Genomic Competencies for Nurses With Graduate Degrees, co-published by the American Nurses Association (ANA) and the International Society of Nurses in Genetics (ISONG), is also available on the American Nurses Association website, with a description of the document and how it was developed:
+The Essential Genetic and Genomic Competencies for Nurses With Graduate Degrees, co-published by the American Nurses Association (ANA) and the International Society of Nurses in Genetics (ISONG), is also available with a description of the document and how it was developed.

 Canadian Nurses Association

 While the content of this is site is North American based, there is still some useful information for nurses practicing down under.
-This includes information on nursing practice, a range of position statements, and useful links to other nursing sites:
+This includes information on nursing practice, a range of position statements, and useful links to other nursing sites.
+Visit the CNA website

 The Commonwealth Fund

-The Commonwealth Fund is a private foundation that aims to promote a high performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society's most vulnerable, including low-income people, the uninsured, minority Americans, young children, and elderly adults.
+The Commonwealth Fund website will link you into the large amount of health information this Fund has to offer.
+The Fund is a private foundation that aims to promote a high performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society's most vulnerable, including low-income people, the uninsured, minority Americans, young children, and elderly adults.